jackgray/voxemo/README.md

 Audio is collected by a Nextjs web client to Node API server, and streamed through a feature extraction pipeline chained together by Kafka, and ultimately those features are stored in a vector database such as Pinecone.Accompanying metadata in ClickHouse.

-The key to high transmission rates is appropriately chunking the audio so that processing can begin soon after the user starts speaking.
+The key to high transmission rates is appropriately chunking the audio so that processing can begin soon after the user starts speaking, and allocating a high replica count so that ideally each word the user speaks goes to a different node in a round robin fashion so that there is never a processing queue greater than 1.

 ### Client Application using web recorder api